willkurt/token-explorer/README.md

 ### Adding prompts

-One of the goals of Token-Explorer is to make it easy to play around with alternate methods of prompting.
-To faciliate this, Token-Explorer allows you to duplicate your current prompt and add it to the list of prompts by pressing 'd'.
+One of the goals of Token Explorer is to make it easy to play around with alternate methods of prompting.
+To faciliate this, Token Explorer allows you to duplicate your current prompt and add it to the list of prompts by pressing 'd'.
 In this image below we've added a copy of our current prompt to the list of prompts and are now at propmt 2 of 2:

 ![Adding a prompt](./imgs/add_a_prompt.png)